X0rD3v1L/Projects/Data Analysis on Semester Results using Python/README.md

-# Data Analysis on Semester Results using Python.
+# Data Analysis on Semester Results using Python

 ## How it started?
 Hello World,